Send the link below via email or IMCopy

 Evaluates the need for an English Parliament.

-Use the information on pp. 190-197 to complete the Venn Diagram on powers of devolution
+Use the sheet to complete a Venn Diagram on Powers

 Scotland and N. Ireland